RDMLA/rdmla.github.io/index.md

 <p align="center"><img src="images/icons_logos/rdmla_logo/RDMLALogo_Blue_450px.png" alt="RDMLA Logo"></p> <br>

-<h3 align="center">ANNOUNCEMENT - Unit 11: Data Curation and Archiving is LIVE</h3>

-<p align="center">The RDMLA team is very proud to announce that our new unit - Unit 11: Data Curation and Archiving is now live on the <a href="https://learn.canvas.net/courses/2719" target="_blank">Canvas course homepage</a>.
-We are sure you will find these new units enjoyable with new resources and tools to add to your RDM toolkit!</p>

-<p align="center"><a href="https://github.com/RDMLA/rdmla.github.io/blob/master/images/Unit 11 Launch Announcement.pdf" target="_blank">Read the full announcement by RDMLA co-leaders Elaine Martin and Rong Tang.</a></p>

 The **Research Data Management Librarian Academy** (**RDMLA**) is a free online professional development program for librarians, information professionals, and other professionals who work in a research-intensive environment throughout the world.

 RDMLA features a unique partnership between a LIS academic program, academic health sciences and research libraries, and Elsevier.
 Partner institutions include: Harvard Medical School, Harvard Library, Simmons University, Boston University, Brown University, Massachusettes College of Pharmancy and Health Sciences University, Northeastern University, and Tufts University.
 RDMLA is financially sponsored by Elsevier.